brandur/sorg/content/articles/postgres-hacking.md

     src/tools/pgindent/pgindent src/backend/utils/adt/mac.c

-Given that `pgindent` is written in brittle Perl and appears to have no test coverage whatsoever, I'd recommend committing changes before using it on any of your code.
+Given that `pgindent` is brittle Perl code and appears to have no test coverage whatsoever, I'd recommend committing changes before using it on any of your code.

 ## Patch Formatting (#patches)